Carl Raswan: World War I

 With the beginning of World War I Raswan's life changed drastically.
 In the autumn of 1914, he received orders to report to the Saxon Royal Hussars Regiment No. 18 following Großenhain, but his enlistment was postponed.
 Raswan then reported in May 1915 to the German embassy in Constantinople as a volunteer.
 Raswan was involved in heavy fighting at Galipoli and fought with the 4th Turkish army at the Suez Canal, where he caught malaria and typhoid fever.
-After participating in battles in Mesopotamia (now Iraq), Raswan went to the Ukraine in 1917, where he witnessed the Russian-German armistice.
+After participating in battles in Mesopotamia (now Iraq), Raswan went to Ukraine in 1917, where he witnessed the Russian-German armistice.
 On his way home, Raswan experienced the October Revolution in Warsaw.
 He arrived in Dresden having lost a significant amount of weight.